john296266807/horse-race-prediction/README.md

 # 2. Preprocessing
    "preprocess.py" has three tasks:
-   a) remove data without final racing rank,
+   a) remove data without final racing rank
    b) calculate average rank of the past six races for the jockeys and horses
-   c) split the dataset into training data and testing data.
+   c) split the dataset into training data and testing data

    Training data is used to train the models and testing data is used to test the models.

 # 3. Classification
    "classification.py" determines if a particular horse in a race can win, get into top 3, and/or get into top 50%.
+   Four types of models are used:
+   a) Logistic regression
-   Four types of models are used: a) Logistic regression, b) Naive Bayes (Apart from the one in the sklearn.naive_bayes library, I also try to implement it myself in naive_bayes.py), c) Support Vector Machine (SVM), and d) Random forest.
+   b) Naive Bayes (Apart from the one in the sklearn.naive_bayes library, I also try to implement it myself in "naive_bayes.py")
+   c) Support Vector Machine (SVM)
+   d) Random forest

 # 4. Regression
    "regression.py" predicts the final finishing time of each horse in each race.
-   Two models are used: a) Support Vector Regression (SVR) and b) Gradient Boosting Regression Tree Model (GBRT).
+   Two models are used:
+   a) Support Vector Regression (SVR)
+   b) Gradient Boosting Regression Tree Model (GBRT)

    I also try to standardize the data before applying them to the models.